 Filed: August 22, 2005

-The description of how this might work is broken down into the following sections.
-Please keep in mind that this is a patent application, and the processes involved may be implemented differently, or not at all.
+The description of how this might remove documents is broken down into the following sections.

 - How a Removal Feature is Implemented